-COVID-19 - Related Rent Concessions - Amendment to IFRS 16
+COVID-19-Related Rent Concessions - Amendment to IFRS 16

 The COVID-19 pandemic has resulted in an amendment to IFRS 16 Leases.
 Lessees may elect not to assess whether a rent concession that meets the conditions in paragraph 46B is a lease modification.
 If this election is applied, then any change in lease payments must be accounted for in the same way as a change would be accounted for it were not a lease modification.

 This practical expedient only applies to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if:

-• the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change;

-- any reduction in lease payment affects only payments originally due on or before 30 June 2022 and - there is no substantive change to other terms and conditions of the lease.
+- the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - any reduction in lease payment affects only payments originally due on or before 30 June 2022 and - there is no substantive change to other terms and conditions of The effective date of the amendment is for years beginning on or the lease.

-The effective date of the amendment is for years beginning on or after 1 June 2020.
+The effective date of the amendment is for years beginning on or after 1 June 2020